Frequently asked questions

 If a name, address, or other identifying detail is wrong on our page, email contact@passorfail.ca with the URL and a short description.
 We’ll cross-check against the source.
 If the source itself is wrong, only the originating health authority can fix it.

-Why do some BC and London restaurants show violations but no overall pass-or-fail label?
+Why do some restaurants in BC and London show violations but no overall pass-or-fail label?

-Vancouver Coastal Health, Interior Health, and Middlesex-London Health Unit publish individual violations from each inspection but don’t assign a single pass-or-fail outcome to each visit.
+Vancouver Coastal Health (VCH), Interior Health (IHA), and Middlesex-London Health Unit (MLHU) publish individual violations from each inspection but don’t assign a single pass-or-fail outcome to each visit.
 The restaurant page shows you the violations directly.
 A report with no listed violations means none were recorded that day.

 Are food trucks and bakeries included?